Kong/developer.konghq.com/app/_how-tos/add-custom-linting-rules.md

 ## 4. Validate

 Close and reopen the document to apply the changes.
-In this example, you can validate by removing creating a new tag without a description:
+In this example, you can validate by creating a new tag without a description:
 ```yaml
 tags:
   - name: flight-data